COLLABORATIVE LEGAL STRUCTURES FOR AGRI-ENTERPRISES

 STUDY LXXX C - PREPARATION OF AN INTERNATIONAL GUIDANCE DOCUMENT ON COLLABORATIVE LEGAL STRUCTURES FOR AGRICULTURAL ENTERPRISES

-The project on Collaborative Legal Structures for Agricultural Enterprises (LSAE) is the most recent project of the tripartite partnership between the International Institute for the Unification of Private Law (UNIDROIT), the Food and Agriculture Organization of the United Nations (FAO) and the International Fund for Agricultural Development (IFAD).
+The project on Collaborative Legal Structures for Agricultural Enterprises (CLSAE) is the most recent project of the tripartite partnership between the International Institute for the Unification of Private Law (UNIDROIT), the Food and Agriculture Organization of the United Nations (FAO) and the International Fund for Agricultural Development (IFAD).

-The development of the LSAE project, began during the 2020-2022 Work Programme, initially with a medium-priority level, and was extended at high-priority level to the 2023-2025 Work Programme by the UNIDROIT Governing Council (UNIDROIT 2022 C.D.
+The development of the CLSAE project, began during the 2020-2022 Work Programme, initially with a medium-priority level, and was extended at high-priority level to the 2023-2025 Work Programme by the UNIDROIT Governing Council (UNIDROIT 2022 C.D.
 (101) 21) and General Assembly (UNIDROIT 2022 A.G.
 (81) 9).

-In 2020, as a first step for the development of the LSAE project, the Secretariat prepared and submitted to the Governing Council, at its 99th session a background paper (UNIDROIT 2020 – C.D.
+In 2020, as a first step for the development of the CLSAE project, the Secretariat prepared and submitted to the Governing Council, at its 99th session a background paper (UNIDROIT 2020 – C.D.
 (99) B.5), which was divided into three parts.
 Part I provided background on UNIDROIT’s work in the field of private law and agricultural development.
 Part II provided a summary of recent international initiatives which may directly and/or indirectly influence the scope of UNIDROIT’s future work.
 Lastly, Part III evaluated whether a new UNIDROIT/FAO/IFAD instrument would be of additional benefit and provided preliminary observations on legal issues to considered.
 The Secretariat drew the Governing Council’s attention to the strong interest identified, in particular from economists, of undertaking work on the private law aspects of legal structures for agricultural enterprises to: (i) improve market access; (ii) improve forms of coordination of agricultural enterprises; (iii) ease access to critical resources and insurance; and (iv) address unfair commercial practices.

 In 2021, on 15 and 16 April, the Secretariat co-organised a Consultation Webinar with FAO and IFAD to gather further input on the topics that could be potentially covered in the Guidance Document (for more information see below).
 The conclusions and recommendations of the Webinar were presented at the 100th session of the Governing Council which agreed with the Secretariat’s proposal to upgrade the status of the LSAE project to allow for the establishment of a Working Group and to permit the allocation of resources for experts to continue the delineation of the scope and content of the prospective Guidance Document (UNIDROIT 2021 – C.D.
 (100) B.5).
 The General Assembly supported the recommendation by the Governing Council, allocating high priority status to the LSAE project at its 80th session in December 2021.